casact/chainladder-python/docs/modules/development.rst

 This approach works for ``average``, ``n_periods``, ``drop_high`` and ``drop_low``.

-Notice in both cases, where you have not specified a parameter, a sensible default is chosen for you.
+Notice where you have not specified a parameter, a sensible default is chosen for you.

 .. _dropping: